uijincho/the-lot/README.md

 # The Lot

-An AI-powered audition assistant for Drum Corps International (DCI) candidates.
-Ask questions about corps audition requirements, dates, and expectations — and get accurate, source-backed answers.
+An AI-powered audition hub for Drum Corps International (DCI) candidates.
+Browse corps, find audition dates, get personalized recommendations, and ask questions — all in one place.

 Named after *the lot* — the iconic warm-up space at DCI events where members and fans gather before and after shows.